 The U.S. government passed a series of labor laws to protect workers, but excluded farm workers and domestic laborers.
 In 1935 the National Labor Relations Act (NLRA) provided the right to organize without retaliation, but excluded farm workers and domestic workers.3 The 1938 Fair Labor Standards Act (FLSA) created overtime rules and established the minimum wage which did not cover seasonal workers.4 The FLSA also failed to include youth farm workers in its standards for youth laborers.

 Farm workers were excluded from labor laws in the 1930s, and they are still excluded from most basic labor protections available to workers in other industries.
-One of those exemptions creates a system for child labor to be prevalent within agriculture.
-But we can make changes to help improve the living and working conditions for farm worker families.
-Learn more about issues affecting farm workers today.
+Learn more about farm workers by subscribing to our e-news.

 - “Dust Bowl” History.com, Last modified August 5th, 2020, https://www.history.com/topics/great-depression/dust-bowl#:~:text=the%20Great%20Depression%3F-,Okie%20Migration,traveled%20west%20looking%20for%20wor